Equivalence of cost concentration and gradient vanishing for quantum circuits: An elementary proof in the Riemannian formulation: Total Haar-measure variances

-In particular, if all single-gate variances $V_i$ of polynomial-depth circuits ($K=\operatorname{poly} n$) decay exponentially in the system size (number of qudits) $n$, then both total variances \eqref{eq:equivalenceTotal} decay exponentially in $n$.
+In particular, if all single-gate variances $V_i$ of polynomial-depth circuits ($K=\operatorname{poly} n$) decay exponentially in the system size (number of qudits) $n$, then both total variances \eqref{eq:EvarFullDef} and \eqref{eq:gVarFullDef} decay exponentially in $n$.
 Conversely, if one of the total variances decays exponentially in $n$, then all single-gate variances also decay exponentially.
-So, the barren-plateau problem and exponential cost-function concentration always appear simultaneously. \end{theorem} \begin{proof} \textbf{(a)} Let us first consider a circuit with only two variable unitaries $\hU_1$ and $\hU_2$.
-In this case, the cost function \eqref{eq:cost} can be written in the form
+So, the barren-plateau problem and exponential cost-function concentration always appear simultaneously. \end{theorem} Note that the conclusions below Eq.~\eqref{eq:equivalenceTotal-b} remain valid if we choose a different weighting in the definition of the full gradient variance \eqref{eq:gVarFullDef}.
+For example, we could also define it as $\frac{1}{\sum_{i=1}^K N_i^2}\sum_{i=1}^K N_i \avg_{\{\hU_j\}}\Tr (\hg_i^\dag \hg_i^\pdag)$, corresponding to an equal weighting of all rotation-angle derivatives in the parametrization discussed below Eq.~\eqref{eq:gVarDef}.